-(((7)))) (6) "Private sector financial services firms" or "financial services firms" mean persons or entities licensed or holding a certificate of authority and in good standing by either the department of financial institutions or the office of the insurance commissioner and meeting all federal laws and regulations to offer retirement plans.
+$(((\overrightarrow{77}))(6)$ "Private sector financial services firms" or "financial services firms" mean persons or entities licensed or holding a certificate of authority and in good standing by either the department of financial institutions or the office of the insurance commissioner and meeting all federal laws and regulations to offer retirement plans.

-$((\frac{(8)}{(8)}))$ "Qualified employee" means those workers who are defined by the federal internal revenue service to be eligible to participate in a specific qualified plan. $((\frac{9}{}))$ "Target date or other similar fund" means a hybrid mutual fund automatically resets the asset mix of stocks, bonds, and cash equivalents in its portfolio according to a selected time frame that is appropriate for a particular investor.
+(((8)))(7) "Qualified employee" means those workers who are defined by the federal internal revenue service to be eligible to participate in a specific qualified plan. (((9)))(8) "Target date or other similar fund" means a hybrid mutual fund that

+(((9)))(8) "Target date or other similar fund" means a hybrid mutual fund that automatically resets the asset mix of stocks, bonds, and cash equivalents in its portfolio according to a selected time frame that is appropriate for a particular investor.
 A target date is structured to address a projected retirement date.

-$((\frac{10}{10}))$ "Washington small business retirement marketplace" or "marketplace" means the retirement savings program created to connect eligible employers and their employees with approved plans to increase retirement savings.
+(((10)))(9) "Washington small business retirement marketplace" or "marketplace" means the retirement savings program created to connect eligible employers and their employees with approved plans to increase retirement savings.

-- Sec.
-16. RCW 43.330.735 and 2017 c 69 s 1 are each amended to read as follows: - (1) The Washington small business retirement marketplace is created. - (2) Prior to connecting any eligible employer with an approved plan in the marketplace, - the director shall design a plan for the operation of the marketplace.
+Sec.
+16. RCW 43.330.735 and 2017 c 69 s 1 are each amended to read as follows:

+(1) The Washington small business retirement marketplace is created.

+(2) Prior to connecting any eligible employer with an approved plan in the marketplace, the director shall design a plan for the operation of the marketplace.(3) The director shall consult with the Washington state department of retirement